zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 At this point we should have the following situation:

-Image-A is an official Google Chrome OS which can boot either in normal mode or dev-mode.
+Image-A is an official Google ChromeOS which can boot either in normal mode or dev-mode.

-Image-B is (or will be after the first autoupdate) another official Google Chrome OS which can boot either in normal mode or dev-mode.
+Image-B is (or will be after the first autoupdate) another official Google ChromeOS which can boot either in normal mode or dev-mode.

-Image-C is Chrome OS kernel with a modified command line and an Ubuntu rootfs, which can only boot in dev-mode.
+Image-C is ChromeOS kernel with a modified command line and an Ubuntu rootfs, which can only boot in dev-mode.

 Next, we adjust the priority among the images so we can try out our Ubuntu